abinit/abinit/doc/tutorial/tdepes.md

                                       |_|                              Version 1.3

-This script compute the static/dynamic zero-point motion and the temperature dependance of eigenenergies due to electron-phonon interaction.
+This script compute the static/dynamic zero-point motion and the temperature dependence of eigenenergies due to electron-phonon interaction.
   The electronic lifetime can also be computed.

   WARNING: The first Q-point MUST be the Gamma point.